gustavovalverde/micrawl/README.md

 error.
 Only `http://` and `https://` origins are accepted; everything else (for example `ftp://` or `file://`) is rejected up front so you can fix the payload without guessing.

+Specify the formats you need in `outputFormats`.
+Today Micrawl supports `html` and `markdown`; defaults remain HTML-only.
+If you ask for Markdown, the scraper automatically disables `captureTextOnly` so the DOM is available for a proper conversion.

 ### Response at a glance